Overview Comparison Chart

 Webflow.
 Webflow provides a familiar Photoshop-like visual interface that designers will love and first-time web builders will find difficult.
 I really like the way Webflow visually displays the HTML structure and CSS properties.
 It’s intuitive, yet working knowledge of HTML/CSS is still necessary.

 Squarespace.
 Squarespace requires no professional experience.
 The builder is designed for non-techies, so it uses less sophisticated terminology and has a slighter learning curve.
-See how to build a page on a new Squarespace site:
+Time to create a new Squarespace site will take no longer that several hours.

 Webflow vs Squarespace.
 Both website builders are easy-to-use if they’re used by their target users.
 Webflow is meant for people who know a thing or two about web design, so on the surface it looks more complicated.

 Webflow.
-Webflow comes with a set of standard web components like divs, text blocks, buttons you name it and a series of customizable widgets such as responsive sliders, social media icons, email forms, maps and more.
+Webflow comes with a powerful set of web components within its own CMS, like divs, text blocks, buttons you name it and a series of customizable widgets such as responsive sliders, social media icons, email forms, maps and more.

 When your website is ready, you can export its HTML/CSS code and take it where you want (available for Personal, Professional and Team users).